 So, switching themes will never solve the problem.
-In general, it’s an issue with your cached files saved in CloudFlare if you’re using it as a CDN, or, the Google Page Speed Service Cache if you use it.
+In general, it’s an issue with your cached files saved in Cloudflare if you’re using it as a CDN, or, the Google Page Speed Service Cache if you use it.
 If you’re using other CDN services, you will need to flush the cache.

-To fix the WordPress visual editor problem from CloudFlare, you need to login to your account first.
+To fix the WordPress visual editor problem from CloudFlare, you need to login into your account first.
 Then, click websites, then, click the parameter icon at the right of your website name, and next select CloudFlare Settings as the below screenshot.

 Now, all you have to do is to click the “purge cache” button that’s in green, and the old cache will be deleted immediately, to give the place to the newly updated cache that will be regenerated instantly.

 That’s it for CloudFlare, the old cache that saves the data that caused the update problem will be fixed, and you can check your site.
 If nothing happens, then, you need to delete your WordPress cache, and your browser cache, or change the browser completely.

 If you’re using the Google Page Speed service, then, login and select the “Caching and Errors” tab as the below example from the old dashboard that’s clear then the new one.

 On that page, you need to scroll down and add your website Url in the “Flush Cache” box like the following form.